ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/1st Level/Sonic Wave.md

 		- On a successful save, a creature takes half as much damage.
 		- The caster is not affected by this sonic wave.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 12 psyfocus spent above the normal cost for this psycast, the radius of the range increases by 5ft.
+For every 12 psyfocus spent above the normal cost for this psycast, the range increases by 5ft.